-REGISTER OF STATE ADMINISTRATIVE TRIBUNAL (SAT) APPEALS AS AT 7 MARCH 2025
+REGISTER OF STATE ADMINISTRATIVE TRIBUNAL (SAT) APPEALS AS AT 20 FEBRUARY 2025

 NO. ADDRESS & SAT REVIEW NO. DATE RECEIVED APPLICANT REVIEW MATTER & COMMENTS 1.
 Nos.
 41-43 & 45 Angove Street, North Perth (DR 81 of 2023) 1 June 2023 Hidding Urban Planning/Lavan Application for review of a Development Assessment Panel decision to refuse an application for a Service Station on 3 May 2023.
-(61/61/61/2023) Directions hearing held on 16 June 2023.
+(DK 81 01 2023) Directions hearing held on 16 June 2023.
 Mediation held on 4 July 2023, with Mayor Cole and interested community members in attendance to make a presentation.
 A second mediation was scheduled for 14 August 2023 and was vacated.
 Mediation was rescheduled to 10 October 2023 and was subsequently vacated.
 The matter was listed for a directions hearing on 10 November 2023 to schedule a new date for mediation.
 This was vacated.
 The matter has been listed for a directions hearing on 2 February 2024 with the applicant to provide additional information by 11 January 2024.
 The applicant has yet to provide any additional information and the matter is still proceeding to the directions hearing on 2 February 2024.
 The directions hearing has been vacated and the matter has been listed to a further mediation on 27 February 2024.
 This mediation was scheduled for 6 May 2024.
 Following this the matter has been listed for a further mediation to be held on 2 July 2024.
 This was vacated and has been rescheduled to 2 September 2024.
 The mediation was cancelled on 30 August 2024 and the matter was listed for a further directions hearing on 27 September 2024.
 Following this the matter has been listed for a further directions hearing on 1 November 2024.
 Following this the SAT made orders for a further directions hearing on 17 January 2024, with the applicant to provide additional information by 13 December 2024.
 The matter has been scheduled for a further directions hearing on 17 February 2025 with the applicant to be provide additional information by 31 January 2025.
 This information was received by the DAP Executive Director but was not provided to the City.
 The matter has been listed for a mediation on 9 April 2025.
 Representation by: DAP Executive Director 2.
 No. 5 Berryman Street, Mount Hawthorn (DR 71 of 2024) 22 May 2024 George Seal Application for review of conditions of a Council decision to approve an application for a Change of Use from Single House to Single House and Restaurant/Cafe on 23 April 2024.
-The matter was listed for a directions hearing on 7 June 2024, which on agreement between the parties, was vacated and rescheduled for 5 July 2024.
+(The matter was listed for a directions hearing on 7 June 2024, which on agreement between the parties, was vacated and rescheduled for 5 July 2024.
 Following the directions hearing on 5 July 2024 the SAT issued orders inviting Council to reconsider the application pursuant to s.31(1) of the State Administrative Tribunal Act 2004, on or before 29 October 2024.
 The matter was also listed for a further Directions Hearing on 1 November 2024.
 The Applicant requested an extension to the reconsideration dates.
 The reconsideration date for this matter has been amended to be on or before 28 February 2025 and a further Directions Hearing has been scheduled for 7 March 2025.
-The applicant formally requested to withdraw the appeal on 19 February 2025 and orders were made by the SAT at the Directions Hearing held on 7 March 2025 to withdraw the appeal.
+The SAT appeal was withdrawn by the applicant on 19 February 2025.
+Completed.
 Representation by: Administration

-REGISTER OF STATE ADMINISTRATIVE TRIBUNAL (SAT) APPEALS AS AT 7 MARCH 2025
+REGISTER OF STATE ADMINISTRATIVE TRIBUNAL (SAT) APPEALS AS AT 20 FEBRUARY 2025